au-ts/sddf/docs/libc.md

 To allow libc dependencies to still be tracked when an external libc is to be used, we have created a distinct `SDDF_LIBC_INCLUDE` path/configuration variable that typically contains the path of the external libc headers.
-This works best when this path is a makefile target in your external system's makefile.
+This works best when the path is a Makefile target in your external system's Makefile.
 You can read more about how this is used in LionsOS [here](https://lionsos.org/docs/use/language_support/libc/).